-- To preserve the nominal value of the Fund, with a preference for maintaining the real value over time; - To generate sufficient return within the Fund on a rolling annual basis to: - Cover the administration expenses of the Fund, including the Investment Manager; - Contribute to the operating expenses of the Foundation; and - Provide sufficient long term returns to enable the Foundation's charitable distributions.

-The expected long-run gross return objective of the Fund, based on the asset allocation is 5.2%.
-Return volatility means this will not be achieved every year, but this is the target on a rolling 5-year basis, measured on weighted average FUM over that period.
+- To preserve the nominal value of the Fund, with a preference for maintaining the real value over time; - To generate sufficient return within the Fund on a rolling annual basis to: - Cover the administration expenses of the Fund, including the Investment Manager's fees and charges; - Contribute to the operating expenses of the Foundation; and - Provide sufficient long term returns to enable the Foundation's charitable distributions.
+The strategic asset allocation in Section 6.1 is expected to generate a long-run gross return of 5.8%.
+Return volatility means this will not be achieved every year, but this is the target gross return on a rolling 5-year basis, measured on weighted average FUM over that period.